adnanegrb/rough_volatility_calibrator/README.md

 # rough volatility calibrator

-Volatility models calibrated on real SPX options data, from Black-Scholes to Rough Bergomi.
+Volatility models calibrated on real SPX options data, from Black-Scholes to Rough Bergomi

 BS assumes constant vol. Markets don't.
 This project builds from the BS baseline through Heston to the Rough Bergomi model (Bayer, Friz, Gatheral 2016), which captures the empirical roughness